-VSC

-Vanderbilt Student Communications, Incorporated (VSC), is a nonprofit corporation affiliated with the University that publishes and supervises the Vanderbilt Hustler, the campus newspaper; the Commodore yearbook; Versus, a general interest magazine; The Vanderbilt

-Review, an annual literary-photo magazine; WRVU, an FM radio station; and Vanderbilt Video Productions.

-Publications for general distribution to the University community or to persons outside the membership of a student organization and publications funded directly by the student activities fee or indirectly through the VSC Creative Arts Fund are under the exclusive authority of VSC.
+Vanderbilt Student Communications, Incorporated (VSC), is a nonprofit corporation affiliated with the University that publishes and supervises the Vanderbilt Hustler, the campus newspaper; the Commodore yearbook; Versus, a general interest magazine; The Vanderbilt Review, an annual literary-photo magazine; The Torch, a libertarian and conservative publication; The Slant, a humor publication; Orbis, a liberal and minority viewpoint publication; WRVU, an FM radio station; and Vanderbilt Television, VTV Channel 6; and VSC-IT, a technology service group.
+VSC also operates the Middle Tennessee Scholastic Press Association for state high school journalism students and teachers community or to persons outside the membership of a student organization and publications funded directly by the student activities fee are under the exclusive authority of VSC.

+Publications for general distribution to the University